 Fertility testing for women

-This normally includes a blood test to check your hormones.
-They might also run an ovulation test, to check whether you’re releasing an egg each month.
+This normally includes a fertility insights blood test to check your hormones — you can do this at home.
+Or if you visit a GP, they might also run an ovulation test, to check whether you’re releasing an egg each month.

 If your doctor wants to investigate further, they might do some scans.
 You can find out more about when ultrasounds, x-rays, or laparoscopies might be offered.